thongonary/HbbIN/README.md

 Interaction networks for the identification of boosted Higgs to bb decays
 ======================================================================================

-This is the Tensorflow 2.0 implementation of the model in this paper
+This is the Tensorflow 2.0 implementation of the interaction network model in
 E. Moreno et al., Interaction networks for the identification of boosted Higgs to bb decays, [arXiv:1909.12285](https://arxiv.org/abs/1909.12285) [hep-ex]

 For the original PyTorch implementation as well as plots making functionality, please refer to https://github.com/eric-moreno/IN